Finding a Top Financial Advisor Firm in Amherst, New York

 Mollot & Hardy Background

 Alan R. Mollot founded Mollot & Hardy in 1970.
 He remains the president and principal owner of the firm to this day, and is a chartered life underwriter (CLU) and certified financial planner (CFP).
-The firm also employs one other CFP and CLU each.

 There are a wide range of financial services provided by Mollot & Hardy, including financial planning and investment management.
 Financial planning services include estate planning, retirement planning and more.